Crowhurst Cricket Club Pitch Maintenance

 - Mow the square over several weeks prior to the season and weather permitting, lowering the mowing height towards the start of the season

-- Roll the square as much as possible.
+- Roll the square as much as possible in all directions.
 It cannot be rolled enough especially before it hardens.

 Pitch Repair